OzLe/esco-semantic/README.md

 5. Check Neo4j logs for any database-specific issues
 6. For search issues, verify that embeddings are properly generated
 7. Check if vector indexes are created in Neo4j
+8. When using embeddings-only mode, ensure the ESCO graph exists

 ## License